 This is the same distance learning option that all students used when COVID-19 forced remote, home-based learning in March.
 Students remain enrolled in their school and have teachers who are on staff at their school.
 This year, Duval HomeRoom students will participate in live lessons following their school's normal daily class schedule.
 Students will need to log into class online during their normal class time.

-Registration for Duval HomeRoom will run from July 14-31.
-The registration form will be available in FOCUS.
+Late registration for Duval HomeRoom will end August 26.
+Placement for late applicants is based on seat availability.
+The registration form is available in FOCUS.
 To register, you will need a parent FOCUS account linked to your children.
 If you do not have a parent account, you can establish your account and link your children by clicking here.
 Students choosing this option can also choose to return to their regular school at the end of each grading period or earlier under extenuating circumstances.

 Option Three: Learn from home in the Duval Virtual Instruction Academy